StrangeBelk/Volonteering/2024-03 Survey report Project managers salary.md

 # I did:
 - Standardize and merge results of two waves of the survey with a different structure
 - Created functions to clear data misspellings and typo
-- Created datamodel
+- Created datamodel and measures
-- Created in
+- Created visualisation

 # Technologies:
 - Data source — Google spreadsheets